 WordPress Multisite Gives Your Business Site Flexibility and Ease of Use

-Using a Multisite network to host all of the sites that your company, group or organisation runs gives you lots of benefits.
+Using a Multisite network to host all of the sites that your company, group, or organization runs gives you lots of benefits.
 It saves on duplication of effort updating themes, plugins and WordPress itself, and it means you only need to set each user up once.
 It makes it easy for you to incorporate common content and/or branding and can save money.

-If you or your client needs multiple sites for an organisation, then Multisite is definitely the way to go.
+If you or your client needs multiple sites for an organization, then Multisite is definitely the way to go.